wp-plugins/seo-automatic-wp-core-tweaks/readme.txt

 Tags: google, seo, permalinks, installation, common settings, post teaser, page link, page order, canonical, sitemap, h1, core tweaks, seo automatic, blog setup
 Requires at least: 2.8
 Tested up to: 3.3.2
-Stable tag: 3.7.7
+Stable tag: 3.8

 Primarily for use in new WP installations, the steps are based on an employee checklist from Search Commander, Inc. for setting up sites.

 == Description ==
-<a href="http://www.seoautomatic.com/plugins/wp-core-tweaks/" target="_blank">Plugin Page</a> | <a href="http://www.seoautomatic.com/forum/wp-tweak-plugin/" target="_blank">Plugin Support</a>

-SEO Automatic - Search Commander, Inc. automated setup saves 20 to 40 minutes of post-install time, and does what your other SEO plugin won't.
+Even before you add an SEO plugin, the steps after a WP installation can take 20 to 40 minutes.
+This plugin eliminates that time, putting all the options on one admin screen.
+This plugin does not replace other SEO plugins.
+It does what they don't do; Properly prepare you for their installation.

 [youtube http://www.youtube.com/v/UTXrUAccCts&hl=en_US&fs=1&rel=0&color1=0x006699&color2=0x54abd6]

 All of the "little things", from changing permalink structure to deleting the Hello World post, to enabling XML, and more, are all accessible from the admin page

-It also extends the built-in features of WordPress and combines 4 other useful plugins into this one.
+This plugin extends the built-in features of WordPress, and as of May 2012, has an import / export feature, saving you even more time.

 This plug-in is designed to be a companion to other plugins like All in one SEO, Headspace, or WordPress SEO, and *is not* intended as a replacement.
 In fact, as they get better, we have disabled some of our features.